Use cashback to make money back on things you buy anyway. From food shops and car insurance to holidays and clothes –

-With 4,500 different retailers, there are likely at least a few places that you are going to shop and earn.
+With 4,500 different retailers, there are likely at least a few places where you are going to shop and earn.

-When it comes to cashing out, you are able to claim your money straight to your bank, PayPal account or you can opt for an Amazon gift card.
+When it comes to cashing out, you are able to claim your money straight to your bank, or PayPal account or you can opt for an Amazon gift card.

 Plus, instead of just getting cashback online you can register up to five bank cards to earn cashback in-store at 7,000+ locations in the UK.

 Topcashback typically offers the highest rates around.
 They have over 4,650 stores listed, which is again the biggest amount versus other cash back sites.

 You are also able to register a bank card to claim cashback on the high street.
 You need to opt into offers to activate them.